exercism/docs/building/tooling/test-generators.md

 #### Track-specific test cases

-If your track would like to add some additional, track-specific test cases (which are not found in the canonical data), as nice option is to allow creating an `additional-test-cases.json` files, which the Test Generator can then merge with the `canonical-data.json` file before passing it to the template for rendering.
+If your track would like to add some additional, track-specific test cases (which are not found in the canonical data), one option is to creating an `additional-test-cases.json` file, which the Test Generator can then merge with the `canonical-data.json` file before passing it to the template for rendering.

 ### Templates

-The template engine to use will be track-specific.
+The template engine to use will likely be track-specific.
 Ideally, you'll want your templates to be as straightforward as possible, so don't worry about code duplication and such.

 The templates themselves will get their data from the Test Generator on which they iterate over to render them.